 “active” – this means the user has interacted with the client recently.

 “idle” – the user has not interacted with the client recently.
 This is important for the case where a user left a Zulip tab open on their desktop at work and went home for the weekend.

 The client receives in the response to that request a data set that, for each user, contains their status and timestamp that we last heard from that client.
 There are a few important details to understand about that data structure:

-- It’s really important that the timestamp is the last time we heard from the client.
+It’s really important that the timestamp is the last time we heard from the client.
 A client can only interpret the status to display about another user by doing a simple computation using the (status, timestamp) pair.
 E.g. a user who last used Zulip 1 week ago will have a timestamp of 1 week ago and a status of “active”.
 Why?
 Because this correctly handles the race conditions.
-For example, if the threshhold for displaying a user as “offline” was 5 minutes since the user was last online, the client can at any time accurately compute whether that user is offline (even if the last data from the server was 45 seconds ago, and the user was last online 4:30 before the client received that server data).
+For example, if the threshold for displaying a user as “offline” was 5 minutes since the user was last online, the client can at any time accurately compute whether that user is offline (even if the last data from the server was 45 seconds ago, and the user was last online 4:30 before the client received that server data).

 static/js/presence.jsis useful sample code; the